amin-abbasi/grocery-store-service/README.md

 ```

 ## Docker and Deployment
-There is a folder `.docker` to handle containerizaton prerequisits such as `.dockerfile`, `docker-compose`, and `.env` file for it.
+There is a folder `.docker` to handle containerization prerequisites such as `.dockerfile`, `docker-compose`, and `.env` file for it.
 You can simply go to `.docker` folder and set your own configs in `docker-compose.yml` file and run:

 ```
 sudo docker-compose up --build